Prague Biennale: 2. 2005

 The second biennale took place from 26 May to 15 September at the Karlin Hall.

 3. 2007

 The third biennale took place from 24 May to 16 September at the Karlin Hall.

 4. 2009

 The fourth biennale took place from 14 May to 26 July at the Karlin Hall and was one of the events of the Czech Presidency of the European Union.

 5. 2011

 The fifth biennale took place from 19 May to 11 September at the new venue of Microna.

 6. 2013

 The 6th Prague Biennale opened at the Žižkov freight railway station in Prague on 6 June.

+Prague Biennale Photo

+In parallel, the foundation launched a photography biennial: Prague Biennale Photo 1 (2009) and Prague Biennale Photo 2 (2011).